ChristophSchulhess/MoMo/README.md

 ```

 Now you should be able to run the app on the development server with ```$ python manage.py runserver``` or ```$ python manage.py testserver core/fixtures/core.json``` (uses fixture for testing).

+## Usage

+### Writing PSP Adapters

+An adapter for a specific payment service provider can be written in any language or fashion that suits the developer best.
+The only requirement is that it registers once at the core app and manages consistency with the stored adapter state.

+- The registration can be done with a simple curl command (assuming the app server runs on localhost and port 8000):
+    ```bash
+    $ curl -d '{"port":PORT_NUMBER, "psp":PSP_ID}' -H "Content-Type: application/json" -X POST http://localhost:8000/psp_adapter/
+    ```
+    You can also use the much more intuitive [httpie](https://httpie.org) utility:
+    ```bash
+    $ http http://localhost:8000/psp_adapter/ port=PORT_NUMBER psp=PSP_ID
+    ```

+    To create a new PSP entry use:
+    ```bash
+    $ http http://localhost:8000/payment_service_provider/ fullname='Gringotts Wizarding Bank'
+    ```
+    and register with the *id* value taken from the HTTP response.
+- The state must be updated whenenver the adapter is going down (planned or unplanned).
+To achieve this, one could use a *ExecPost* command (when running the service via Systemd), a Bash trap in a wrapper script or any other mechanism you prefer.
+Simply send a PUT request to http://localhost:8000/psp_adapter/ that contains the key *up* and a boolean value.